codythompson/class-builder-js/README.md

 }); // prints out 'blah'
 ```

+### default arg values

-5. You can even set default values using the default function.
+You can even set default values using the default function.

 ```javascript
 ClassBuilder.new('MyAwesomeClass');